Millwall F.C.: Promotion to top tier, new stadium, and administration: 1987–2000

 Jimmy Nicholl of Raith Rovers was appointed as McCarthy's replacement, but could not reverse the slump in form which saw Millwall relegated at the end of the 1995–96 season in 22nd place.
 Just five months earlier they had been top of Division One, but now Millwall found themselves in the third tier for the 1996–97 season.
 The club experienced severe financial difficulties that resulted in them being placed in financial administration for a short time.
 Nicholl was relieved of his duties and John Docherty returned on a short-term basis to stabilise the club.

 Millwall came out of administration, and new chairman Theo Paphitis appointed ex-West Ham United manager Billy Bonds as manager.
 The 1997–98 season was not a successful one, with the club hovering close to relegation to the fourth tier.
 Bonds was sacked and replaced by Keith "Rhino" Stevens, with Alan McLeary as his assistant.
 McLeary was later promoted to the role of joint-manager alongside Stevens.
 Stevens and McLeary led Millwall to their first ever official appearance at Wembley Stadium.
 The Lions reached the 1999 Football League Trophy Final with a golden goal win against Gillingham in the semi-finals, and a 2–1 aggregate victory over Walsall in the regional final.
 They faced Wigan Athletic in the final but, while playing in front of 49,000 of their own fans, lost 1–0 to an injury-time goal.
-Millwall also lost 1–0 on aggregate to Wigan in the Second Division play-off semi-finals the 1999–2000 season.
+Millwall finished 5th and lost 1–0 on aggregate to Wigan in the Second Division play-off semi-finals of the 1999–2000 season, their third play-off semi-final loss.